 - inspect the premises at the commencement of each tenancy or lease renewal to ensure they are in a safe condition;

 - arrange for regular inspections to be conducted throughout the tenancy;

 - identify any repairs or maintenance which are the responsibility of the tenant and request the tenant fix these, and conduct a follow-up inspection to confirm they have been fixed;

 - have urgent/emergency repairs carried out as quickly as possible and within legislated timeframes.
 If for any reason the repairs can’t be made immediately, take all reasonable precautions to ensure the safety of the tenants until the repairs can be made; and

 - ensure any repairs and maintenance are carried out by appropriately licensed and insured people (e.g. qualified tradies).

 Tenants need liability insurance too

 Tenants also have an obligation to ensure the property is safe for anyone who is legally on-site.
 If the tenant’s action, or inaction, leads to damage or another person being injured on the premises, they can be held liable.
-This is known as occupier’s liability and is why all tenants should have renter’s insurance like TenantCover, which provides up to $10 million if the policyholder is found legally liable for injury or property damage.
+This is known as occupier’s liability and is why all tenants should have renter’s insurance which can offer protection if the tenant is found legally liable for injury or property damage.